HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Yucca Problems

-This can be caused by Leaf Spot, remove badly affected leaves and spray with a fungicide.
-It can also be caused by poor air quality, particularly if the humidity is very high, or if exposed to temperatures below 7°C / 45°F these problems almost only ever occur in the Winter months.
+This can be caused by Leaf Spot.
+Remove badly affected leaves and spray with a fungicide.
+It can also be caused by poor air quality, particularly if the humidity is very high, or if exposed to temperatures below 7°C / 45°F for prolonged periods.
+The plant can deal with cooler temperates but the leaves can look less pristine.

 This problem keeps coming up in the comments below as well in direct emails.
 The photo below shows a good example.